-Trump’s attempt to hire Trey Gowdy for legal team unravels over lobbying rules
+Trump’s attempt to hire Trey Gowdy for legal team unravels over post-Congress restrictions

-President Trump’s attempt to hire former South Carolina Rep. Trey Gowdy for his legal team as he battles House Democrats over impeachment has unraveled over concerns about lobbying rules restricting his activities, Fox News has confirmed.
+President Trump’s attempt to hire former South Carolina Rep. Trey Gowdy for his legal team as he battles House Democrats over impeachment has unraveled over concerns about rules restricting his post-Congress activities, Fox News has confirmed.

 Last week, it was announced that Gowdy would be joining the president’s legal team.
 But a source familiar with the situation told Fox News there was concern about a statute that says former lawmakers cannot communicate with or appear before their former colleagues for a year after leaving Congress.